fabianlischka/InfoSec101/p2-WhatToDoNext.md

     - download other people's public keys, and send them your first encrypted message

 - Also see the [EFF Surveillance Self-Defense Guide on How to use PGP for Mac OS X](https://ssd.eff.org/en/module/how-use-pgp-mac-os-x)
+- For advanced users, also see the [OS X Security and Privacy Guide](https://github.com/drduh/OS-X-Security-and-Privacy-Guide)

 ## <a name="wtd-win"></a> What to do: Windows